What benefits will you receive as a FYS student enrolled in FYE 2100?

 - Kalamazoo Promise

-- Seminar students enroll in the two-credit hour seminar for Fall 2013 during New Student Orientation and participate in planned FYS programs and activities.
+- Seminar students enroll in the two-credit hour seminar during New Student Orientation and participate in planned FYS programs and activities during Fall Welcome.

-- Students enrolled in First-Year Seminar (FYE 2100) arrive August 26 to participate in Fall Welcome.
+- Students enrolled in FYE 2100 - First-Year Seminar move in on the first day of Fall Welcome.